Cycling-Froome left out of Israel-Premier Tech's Tour de France team | Sports-Games

 Cycling-Froome left out of Israel-Premier Tech's Tour de France team

+"Physically I was ready, but unfortunately I was unable to show my full ability at the races assigned to me due to equipment issues," he said .
+"I respect the team's decision and will take some time before refocusing on objectives later in the season and returning to the Tour de France in 2024."

-Four-times winner Chris Froome has been left out of Israel-Premier Tech's (IPT) squad for this year's Tour de France, the team confirmed on Friday.
+Four-times winner Chris Froome was left out of Israel-Premier Tech's (IPT) squad for this year's Tour de France on Friday but vowed to return to cycling's premier road race next year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)